NAACP Elects New President, Will Assume More Political Non-Profit Tax Status

 The NAACP said in a statement that it chose Johnson believing he could help the organization reinvent itself to more vigorously respond to "new threats to communities of color emerging daily and attacks on our democracy."

-After more than a century in operation, the NAACP continues to face questions about its relevance to a new generation of younger, more technologically savvy racial justice advocates.
+After more than a century in operation, the NAACP continues to face questions about its ability to connect to a new generation of younger, more technologically savvy racial justice advocates.

-Black Lives Matter leader DeRay Mckesson said he'd seen the NAACP's name recognition on the wane during protests in Ferguson, Mo. three years ago.
+Black Lives Matter leader DeRay Mckesson said he had seen the NAACP's name recognition on the wane during protests in Ferguson, Mo. three years ago.

 "There was a younger person than me who was, like, just budding 20.
 And he was like, what is NAACP?
 And we were, like, shocked," he told NPR's Hansi Lo Wang in July.